Islamic views on sin

-Sin is an important concept in Islamic ethics that Muslims view as being anything that goes against the commands of God in Islam Allah (God) or breaching the laws and norms laid down by religion.
-Islam teaches that sin is an act and not a state of being.
-It is believed that God weighs an individual's good deeds against their sins on the Day of Judgement and punishes those individuals whose evil deeds outweigh their good deeds.
+In Islam, sin (dhanb) is an action violating the laws of God (sharīʿah) and an important subject in Islamic ethics.

-The Quran describes these sins throughout the texts and demonstrates that some sins are more punishable than others in the hereafter.
-A clear distinction is made between major sins (al-Kabirah) and minor sins (al-Sagha'ir) (Q53:31–32), indicating that if an individual stays away from the major sins then they will be forgiven of the minor sins.
-Sources differ on the exact meanings of the different terms for sin used in the Islamic tradition.
+The Quran describes sins throughout the texts.
+Some sins are more grievious than others.
+Therefore, Muslim scholars (ʿulamāʾ) – theologians and jurists – distinguish between lesser sins (al-Sagha'ir) and greater sins (al-kabīrah).
+The latter refers to unequivocal actions against God's law, and for which punishment is ordained.
+Sources differ which sin belongs to which category.

 Terminology

 A number of different words for sin are used in the Islamic tradition.

-According to A.J.
-Wensinck's entry in the Encyclopedia of Islam, Islamic terms for sin include dhanb and khaṭīʾa, which are synonymous and refer to intentional sins; khiṭʾ, which means simply a sin; and ithm, which is used for grave sins.
+According to A. J. Wensinck's entry on the topic in the Encyclopedia of Islam, Islamic terms for sin include dhanb and khaṭīʾa, which are synonymous and refer to intentional sins; khiṭʾ, which means simply a sin; and ithm, which is used for grave sins.

 According to Cyril Glasse, Islam recognizes two kinds of sin (khati'ah): dhanb, a fault or shortcoming which is to be sanctioned; and ithm, a willful transgression which is to be punished.

 In scriptures

 Semantic analysis of terminology in the Quran

-Several different words are used in the Quran to describe sin—1) Dhanb 2) Ithm 3) Khati’ah 4) Jurm 5) Junah/Haraj.
+Several different words are used in the Quran to describe sin—1) Dhanb 2) Ithm 3) Khati'ah 4) Jurm 5) Junah/Haraj.
 By examining the choice of words in Quranic verses used in connection with these terms, scholars have attempted to determine which sins are associated with which terms.

 Dhanb

-Dhanb (plural dhunub) is frequently applied to heinous sins committed against Allah.
+Dhanb (plural dhunub) is frequently applied to heinous sins committed against God.
 One of the main examples of Dhanb in the Quran is of "crying lies of Allah's signs", or having excessive pride that prevents an individual from believing the signs of God.

 This use of dhanb in the Quran exemplifies that this type of sin is punishable in the afterlife.
-In fact, dhanb is considered a 'great' sin and is often used in the Quran to contrast with sayyi’a, which denotes a 'smaller' sin.
+In fact, dhanb is considered a 'great' sin and is often used in the Quran to contrast with sayyi'a, which denotes a 'smaller' sin.
 The Quran states that if you avoid these great sins, your lesser evil deeds or sayyi'at will be forgiven.